ldj01/e-s-t/lst_auxiliary_data/README.md

 See git tag [2016_Aug-0.0.5]

-The scripts in this directory facilitate building an archive of NARR data used by the core Land Surface Temperature processing during product generation.  <b>Note:</b> Significant disk space is required to archive all of the NARR data, even for the reduced files this software produces.
+The scripts in this directory facilitate building an archive of NARR data utilized by the Land Surface Temperature processing during product generation.  <b>Note:</b> Significant disk space is required to archive all of the NARR data, even for the reduced files this software produces and archives.

 ## Script Descriptions